rafal-r/airr-react/README.md

 # airr-react

 This library is set of several React components that allows building mobile apps using React, HTML5 and Cordova.
-Airr-react defines few basic features that every UI of mobile app has.
+Airr-react defines few basic classes and features that every UI of mobile app has.
 It can be your starting point for creating unique apps.

 It can be used for:
 * creating custom looking and behaving mobile apps,